shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/flutter-starter-for-polygon-dapp.md

 }
 ```

-- We are creating two functions, `showTodoBottomSheet` and `buildButton`. `showTodoBottomSheet` shows a bottom sheet where users can create, update and delete a task, and `buildButton` is a typical widget that returns a specifically designed button.
+We are creating two functions, `showTodoBottomSheet` and `buildButton`. `showTodoBottomSheet` shows a bottom sheet where users can create, update and delete a task, and `buildButton` is a typical widget that returns a specifically designed button.

-- In `showTodoBottomSheet`, we are accepting an optional parameter `task`, and based on the value of `task`, we are rendering the bottom sheet UI.
-- If the value of `task` is null, we are rending UI to create a new Todo task, and if the `task` is not null, we will render the update and delete UI.
-- When the user taps on the floating action button, then we will call `showTodoBottomSheet` with `task` value as null, and when the user taps on and task item from `ListView`, we are calling `showTodoBottomSheet` with task value being the task object user tapped on.
+In `showTodoBottomSheet`, we are accepting an optional parameter `task`, and based on the value of `task`, we are rendering the bottom sheet UI.
+If the value of `task` is null, we are rending UI to create a new Todo task, and if the `task` is not null, we will render the update and delete UI.
+When the user taps on the floating action button, then we will call `showTodoBottomSheet` with `task` value as null, and when the user taps on and task item from `ListView`, we are calling `showTodoBottomSheet` with task value being the task object user tapped on.

-- When `Create`, `Update`, and `Delete` buttons are pressed, we call the respective smart contract function from our `TodoListModel` class.
+When `Create`, `Update`, and `Delete` buttons are pressed, we call the respective smart contract function from our `TodoListModel` class.

-- This is how the bottom sheet will look like -
+This is how the bottom sheet should look:

 ![Bottom sheet GIF](../../../.gitbook/assets/flutter-todolist-bottomsheet.png)